brannerchinese/save_web_page/README.md

 ### To do

  1. Save the extracted content to file; compare newly extracted content to the last set.
- 1. Streamline the process of eliminating extraction.
+ 1. Streamline the process of eliminating extraction, for those users who don't want it.

 [end]